cyberark/conjur/docs/tour.md

 For this tour, we will use a Conjur server that is running in the cloud, where an account has already been created for you.
 Please note that this cloud-based Conjur server is for evaluation purposes only, and therefore you should make sure **not** to store any sensitive information in it.
 For production scenarios, the Conjur server would be deployed within your own private environment.

-Here's an screencast of the first part of this tour, showing how to start the container, setup the environment, and create a file in the container using `nano`:

-<script type="text/javascript" src="https://asciinema.org/a/128502.js" id="asciicast-128502" async></script>

 {% include toc.md key='docker' %}

 If you don't have Docker installed, you can download it here: